MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/troubleshoot.md

 ### Troubleshooting steps

-1. Verify that you've specified a basename that is the same as your environment name.
+1. Verify that you've specified a environment name that is the same as your environment name.
 1. Go to `https://github.com/<your repo>/actions` and refer to the log file in the pipeline run to get more information.

 ## Text-based browser support